MapsPeople/mapsindoors-jsdoc-template/README.md

 <img src="https://softwarebrothers.co/assets/images/software-brothers-logo-full.svg" width=240>

-We’re an open, friendly team that helps clients from all over the world to transform their businesses and create astonishing products.
+We're an open, friendly team that helps clients from all over the world to transform their businesses and create astonishing products.

 * We are available for [hire](https://softwarebrothers.co/contact).
 * If you want to work for us - check out the [career page](https://softwarebrothers.co/career).